 This powerhouse ingredient is a humectant, which means it pulls water into the top layer of the skin.
 "It gives an immediate improvement in the way the skin looks—less ashy, dry, dull," holistic dermatologist Cybele Fishman, M.D., told us about the beloved ingredient.
 Imagine how a dry sponge instantly rises under water: Humectants are what help usher that water into the "pores" of the sponge and hold it there, making the appearance plump and full of moisture.
-And because hyaluronic acid has the ability to hold 1,000 times its own weight in water, many experts consider it a treasured hydrator.
+And because hyaluronic acid has the ability to hold 1,000 times its own weight in water1, many experts consider it a treasured hydrator.

-Vitamin C is beloved for skin-brightening, as it helps combat dark spots, help reduce skin inflammation, and fight against UV-induced photodamage. and improve the overall appearance of your skin.
+Vitamin C is beloved for skin-brightening, as it helps combat dark spots, help reduce skin inflammation2, and fight against UV-induced photodamage3. and improve the overall appearance of your skin.
 As an antioxidant, Vitamin C also works to protect the skin from free radicals: "It's one of the best healthy-aging products you can use on the surface of your skin,” notes board-certified dermatologist Julia T. Hunter, M.D., founder of Wholistic Dermatology in Beverly Hills.

 Vitamin C is also a vital part of the collagen synthesis process, helping collagen cross-link and support skin firmness.
-But it doesn't just stimulate collagen production; it stabilizes the collagen you have, leading to overall wrinkle reduction.
+But it doesn't just stimulate collagen production; it stabilizes the collagen2 you have, leading to overall wrinkle reduction.
 "Vitamin C is a key cofactor in the synthesis of collagen and elastin, [which helps] give your skin that plump and youthful appearance," says Keira Barr, M.D., dual board-certified dermatologist.*